Leaves, Bundle, Large from United States (SKU 3977)

 Family: Cupressaceae (Cypress family)

+Incense Cedar is often used in the sweat lodge ceremony, and for smudging sacred spaces and homes.
+The smoke of burning Cedar is said to attract the good spirits and eliminate negative energies.
 A resinous aromatic tree, widely grown as a handsome ornamental.
-Formerly it was also an important timber species, much preferred for the manufacture of pencil due to its softness and isotropy.
 Although timber harvests have been reduced by depletion of old growth stands, its wood, exceptionally resistant to decay and highly durable when exposed to weather, is still useful for woodworking applications.
-Incense Cedar is often used in the sweat lodge ceremony.
-The smoke of burning Cedar is said to attract the good spirits and eliminate negative energies.

 Other names: Calocedrus decurrens, Incense Cedar; White Bastard, California Post Cedar.